Skip to main content

 });

 You can define an initialWidth and initialHeight.
-The dock will may a best attempt to obey these inputs but it may not always be possible due to the constraints of the grid.
+Dockview will make a best attempt to obey these inputs but it may not always be possible due to the constraints of the grid.

 api.addPanel({